zencd/diesel-mocks/README.md

 ## Status

 Basically it does work but requires more testing.
+It's more like a concept currently.

 ## Concept